 These recommendations will be reviewed regularly and supported by monitoring.
-When an Qol fungicide is used as a seed treatment on rice, there should be no implications regarding Qol FRAC guidelines on the use of foliar Qol fungicides on the same crop as long as the Qol seed treatment is directed by rate and efficacy against seed and soil borne diseases or 'low risk' foliar pathogens (Link to FRAC pathogen risk classes).
+When an Qol fungicide is used as seedling box, paddy granule or seed treatment on rice, there should be no implications regarding Qol FRAC guidelines on the use of foliar Qol fungicides on the same crop as long as the Qol seedling box, paddy granule or seed treatment is directed by rate and efficacy against seed and soil borne diseases or 'low risk' foliar pathogens (Link to FRAC pathogen risk classes).

-Qols used as a seed treatment in rice providing foliar efficacy against pathogens with moderate/ high resistance risk count against the total number of Qol applications.
-If QoI seed treatment has been used, first foliar application have to be made with a different mode of action in the vegetative phase before subsequent QoI-based foliar sprays in the reproductive phase.
+Qols used as seedling box, paddy granule or seed treatment in rice providing foliar efficacy against pathogens with moderate/ high resistance risk count against the total number of Qol applications.

+If QoI seedling box, paddy granule or seed treatment with foliar efficacy has been used, first foliar application have to be made with a different mode of action in the vegetative phase before subsequent QoI-based foliar sprays in the reproductive phase.

-Please refer to the recommendations of Japan-FRAC: www.jfrac.com
+Please refer to the recommendations of Japan-FRAC: